 All of the following browsers fully support TLS 1.2 and the above cipher suites:

-If you do have a need to keep older protocols and ciphers active on your site, contact [email protected] and we can put an exception in place for you.
+If you do have a need to keep older protocols and ciphers active on your site, submit a ticket and we can put an exception in place for you.
 Just note that this is not as secure, and may cause your site to get a lower score on security tests like PCI compliance.

 Everything you need to know about managing your team with our Organizations feature.8 Articles

 Which plugins work best, which plugins work worst, and everything in between.7 Articles

 Details about everything Flywheel does to makes your site so secure.16 Articles